-All water revenue debt of the GLWA is fixed rate.
 GLWA's rate covenant requires net revenue coverage of debt service equal to 120% for senior lien bonds, 110% for second lien bonds and 100% for any subordinate lien debt.
-Senior and second lien bonds benefit from debt service reserve funds (DSRF) sized at lessor of the standard three-prong test.
-As of July 1, 2018, approximately 12% and 13%, respectively, of the senior and second lien DSRF requirements are satisfied with cash.
+Senior and second lien bonds benefit from debt service reserve funds (DSRF) sized at the lesser of the standard three-pronged test.
+As of July 1, 2018, approximately 24% and 42%, respectively, of the senior and second lien DSRF requirements are satisfied with cash.
 The balances of each are satisfied with various surety or insurance policies.